SmileHoudini/SmileHotBOX/README.md

 You can tell me your needs by mail, including your problems,Telephone +8618810865732 Because my personal thoughts are limited, I hope you can give me a better idea of your mail.
 I will update it to GitHub for the first time.
 I am looking forward to receiving your mail, any suggestion, email:change52092@yahoo.com.
-This is a good preview of the function HoudiniHotBox17.0\doc\SmileHotBoxShowReel.mp4
+This is a good preview of the function
+Gradually update the use of video tutorials，It will be published in vimeo  this is show reel https://vimeo.com/216009486

 Known Issues

 Ninety percent of the functionality you can use across the platform,Some functions only support windows, but TD developers are easy to correct.
-Some functions are too large dependence , Rigid tools rely on 40 more complex assets.
-They belong to the content of tuition tutorial,He spent a great deal of blood,I'm sorry it's need pay.Please see details SmileFX  https://weidian.com/s/1225774756?ifr=shopdetail&wfr=c
+Some functions are too large dependence ,Pay attention to the following link to get .
+SmileFX   https://weidian.com/s/1225774756?ifr=shopdetail&wfr=c
+The icon, please do not use it for other commercial uses,thanks to sidefx for providing icons test, please contact sidefx.com to buy a positive version,If there is a copyright infringement, please contact me and I will delete it immediately.thanks Sidefx.Email:change52092@yahoo.com

 Release Notes
 2018/3/27 smileHotBox 17.0   Initial relea